-Scraperboard (Carte à Gratter Noire).
+3.2.2 Scraperboard (Carte à Gratter Noire).
 For the Carte à Gratter Noire style the airbrush tool is adapted.
 Instead of the circular brush that is procedurally created using the softness and radius parameters, the user is allowed to import a sequence of textured bitmaps which are used as one pressure sensitive Carte à Gratter Noire paintbrush (Figure 4(a)).
 Figure 4(b) illustrates the effect of a spline made out of cross hatched strokes while Figure 4(c) shows how the pressure controls which brush from the image is used.
 Furthermore, because the brushes are not circular anymore, an option is available, which links the orientation of the brush to the direction of the stroke.

-Crayon.
-For the crayon style, a paper height map model [18] is used to represent the rough texture of the paper which is frequently used when drawing with chalk sticks.
+3.2.3 Crayon.
+For the crayon style, a paper height map model [14] is used to represent the rough texture of the paper which is frequently used when drawing with chalk sticks.
 The chalk sticks themselves are simulated using an 1D alpha texture.

-Using the points of the strokes, along with width and pressure values, a mesh is created representing the geometry of the strokes [24].
+Using the points of the strokes, along with width and pressure values, a mesh is created representing the geometry of the strokes [18].
 Using the paper height map and the stroke's pressure values, the mesh is coloured using the colour of the chalk stick.
 Furthermore, an additional 1D alpha texture is used representing the cross section of the chalk stick in order to simulate the soft edges some chalk sticks have (see Figure 5).

-Fig. 5.
-Schematic overview of the crayon and chalk stick rendering algorithm.
+Figure 5 Schematic overview of the crayon and chalk stick rendering algorithm.

-Fig. 6.
-The canvas model with a layered design.
+Figure 6 The canvas model with a layered design.

-Watercolour/Gouache/Ink.
-The watercolour painting system employed [25] targets the real-time interactive creation of watercolour images.
+3.2.4 Watercolour/Gouache/Ink.
+The watercolour painting system employed [26] targets the real-time interactive creation of watercolour images.
 This is in contrast to most existing work on watercolour applications, which is mostly focused on automatic generation of painterly-style watercolour images from input images.
 The simulation adopts stable fluid dynamics algorithms to transfer pigment densities and water quantities on top of the canvas.
 Heuristic rules handle the deposition of pigment within the irregularities of the canvas surface, as well as the evaporation, absorption and capillary diffusion of water inside the canvas structure.

-The canvas model has a layered design, consisting of three active layers (shallow, surface and capillary layer) and an unlimited number of passive layers, which are considered to contain previously drawn strokes that have dried and no longer participate in the simulation, except in the final step when the canvas is rendered (Figure 6).
+The canvas model has a layered design, consisting of three active layers (shallow, surface and capillary layer) and an unlimited number of passive layers, which are considered to contain previously drawn strokes that have dried and no longer participate in the simulation, except in the final step when the canvas is rendered.
+The motivation for using this three layer design stems from an analysis of the behaviour of paint; three different states for pigment and water can be distinguished: